bmeaut/ahk-github-automation/grade-management/README.md

 ## Use cases

+### Use case: Tracking status of submissions

+[GitHub Monitor](../github-monitor) application translates webhook notifications from GitHub into status milestones.
+These milestones are recorded for each GitHub repository tracked by the system.
+These status milestones can be queried via an API.

 ### Use case: Automated evaluation result

 When the automated evaluation is executed, the results are published using [Publish Results to PR](../publish-results-pr) containerized application sending the results to a webhook of this application.
 The results are saved in a CosmosDB database.
 The process is visualized below: